YakMan101/Memory-Game/README.md

 - `attempt_penalty = max(0, (attempts - unique_cards) * 10)`

 ## Running the Game
+You need to make sure you have python installed on your machine.
+This game will frequently clear the console, so permission to clear may be required when non-native terminal.

 To run the code for the memory game:
 1. Clone a local copy of the project from [Memory-Game](https://github.com/YakMan101/Memory-Game.git) or download the zip file.